-Kristy Baxter and Angela Stavropoulos explain tax rules for New Zealand doctors looking to move to Australia
+Kristy Baxter and Angela Stavropoulos explain important tax rules for New Zealand doctors who have moved or are looking to move to Australia

 With agreements in place that allow Australian and New Zealand citizens to easily enter each other’s country to visit, live and work, it is a common choice to make.
 Many medical practitioners move between the two countries as various opportunities arise.